A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Experimental Results and Discussion

-In particular, we evaluate a wide range of machine learning based models (i.e., the evaluating machine learning models of SVM, kNN, and RF are configured as shown in Table~\ref{table:set_model}) with six different normalization methods (i.e., the proposed normalization methods of MinMaxScaler~\cite{bisong2019introduction}, MaxAbsScaler~\cite{ichimura2019route}, StandardScaler~\cite{bisong2019introduction}, RobustScaler~\cite{dhali2020efficient}, Normalizer~\cite{freitas2023ripening}, QuantileTransformer~\cite{takkala2022kyphosis}, and PowerTransformers~\cite{velasquez2021support} implemented by the Scikit-Learn toolbox~\cite{pedregosa2011scikit}) and three types of features (i.e., only time-domain features, only frequency features, and both time and frequency domain features).
-The results of the machine learning based models are presented in Table~\ref{table:res_01}.
-As Table~\ref{table:res_01} shows, the best result is from the kNN model with the Normalizer method, presenting an accuracy of 50.45.
-The kNN model also produces the best results when combined with other normalization methods or different types of features.
-With the QuantileTransformer and PowerTransformer normalization methods, the RF and SVM models achieve the best accuracy scores of 47.95 and 45.45, respectively, when using only time-domain features.
+In particular, we evaluate a wide range of machine learning models, specifically SVM, kNN, and RF, configured as shown in Table~\ref{table:set_model}.
+We utilize six different normalization methods: MaxAbsScaler (MAS)~\citep{ichimura2019route}, StandardScaler (SS)~\citep{bisong2019introduction}, RobustScaler (RS)~\citep{dhali2020efficient}, Normalizer (N)~\citep{freitas2023ripening}, QuantileTransformer (QT)~\citep{takkala2022kyphosis}, and PowerTransformers (PT)~\citep{velasquez2021support}, implemented using the Scikit-Learn toolbox~\citep{pedregosa2011scikit}.
+Additionally, we consider three types of features: only time-domain features, only frequency-domain features, and a combination of both time and frequency-domain features.
+The results of these machine learning models are presented in Table~\ref{table:res_01}.
+As shown in Table~\ref{table:res_01}, the kNN model with the Normalizer method achieves the highest accuracy of 50.45\%.
+The kNN model also yields the best results when combined with other normalization methods and different types of features.
+Furthermore, with the QuantileTransformer and PowerTransformer normalization methods, the RF and SVM models achieve their highest accuracy scores of 47.95\% and 45.45\%, respectively, when using only time-domain features.